Areni-1 Cave Complex

-Above the Armenian town of Areni in the Vayots Dzor province, the Areni-1 Cave Complex has proven to be a treasure trove of Copper Age artifacts including the oldest shoe, brain, and winery in the world!
+Above the town of Areni in the Vayots Dzor province of Armenia, the Areni-1 Cave Complex has proven to be a treasure trove of Copper Age artifacts including the oldest shoe, brain, and winery in the world.

 Tying all of these discoveries together, the archaeologists have theorized that since the wine was likely made by stepping barefoot on the grapes, the leftover shoe was a result of this, and the winery’s proximity to the burial site in turn lead them to believe that the libation had a sacred component to it.
 Although it is clearly a practice unrelated to Christianity’s similar penchant for vino.

 Tours of the caves are available for anyone with a diehard interest in Copper Age innovation or shoes.
 Searching continues at Areni-1 and given enough time it’s possible that researchers can discover even more ancestral relics of the modern world.

 Follow us on Twitter to get the latest on the world's hidden wonders.